-Notification of Change/Cancellations should be made by using the online form on the link for "Change/Cancel Event" on the Ad Astra home page (access from the portal).
-If you need extra assistance, call the Office of University Events and Conferences at 281-649-3047 or e-mailing a notice to events@hbu.edu.
+Notification of Change/Cancellations

+Requests should be made by using the online "Change/Cancel" Event form found on the Ad Astra home page via the portal, or by clicking here.
+If you need extra assistance, please contact the Office of University Events & Conferences at 281-649-3047, e-mail eventsintern@hbu.edu, or please stop by the office located in the Morris Cultural Arts Center #183.